 : Just staying at home alone does not make a character a Housewife

 .
 If her interest in staying at home doesn't include homemaking and/or children but living off her spouse's paycheck to enjoy a life of luxury, she's NOT a housewife, she's a Gold Digger

 Anime and Manga

-- Miyako Inoue, at the Distant Finale of Digimon Adventure 02.
+- Miyako Inoue, at the Distant Finale of Digimon Adventure 02, is stated to be one.
 She's possibly more like Izumi below, of course, given that she has her Digimon help her with the kids.

 - Izumi Curtis of Fullmetal Alchemist, as she rather emphatically stated.
-For those not familiar, she usually says that in between beating the living shit out of the (canon) best elite-foot-soldiers in the story, effortlessly taking down borderline immortal creatures (homunculi) that can regenerate (one of them is the size of a tank, incidentally) and invading a bar filled with multiple chimeras, trained fighters, and a homunculus just so she can chew out her student.
+She usually says that in between beating the living shit out of the (canon) best elite-foot-soldiers in the story, effortlessly taking down borderline immortal creatures (homunculi) that can regenerate (one of them is the size of a tank, incidentally) and invading a bar filled with multiple chimeras, trained fighters, and a homunculus just so she can chew out her student.

 - Chapter 95: "When someone asks 'who' I am, I always say, 'a house-wife.'
 That's the polite response...
 But just for today, I feel like showing off a little.
 I'M AN ALCHEMIST!"